basebase-ai/basebase-news/README.md

 See `.env.example` for all required environment variables.
 The essential ones are:

-- `MONGODB_URI`: Connection string for your MongoDB database
 - `JWT_SECRET`: Secret key for JWT token generation
 - `SMTP_*`: Email configuration for sending login links
 - `SCRAPING_BEE_API_KEY`: API key for web scraping (optional)